adrian-gomez/swaggard/README.md

     gem 'swaggard'

-Install the gem with Bunder:
+Install the gem with Bundler:

     bundle install